 This way, the arc points to the metals and melts them faster for deeper penetration.
 For the same reason, you have better puddle visibility.

-For uphill welding, you want a smaller puddle and a slower traveling speed than the flat position to control it easier.
+For uphill, you want a smaller puddle and a slower traveling speed than the flat position to control it easier.
 You create a small puddle by selecting a thinner rod, setting a lower amperage, and keeping a tight arc length.

 As a general rule, the correct traveling speed for both up and down welding always points the arc on the first 1/3 of the puddle.

 The slow speed combined with the strong arc of stick welding can burn off coatings such as galvanization, mill scale, rust, or their residues.
-The trade of the slow speed and a strong arc is that you cannot stick weld thin metals uphill.
+The trade-off is that you cannot stick weld thin metals uphill.